 Apply the IO_BUFFER_TYPE attribute on any top-level port to instruct the tool to use buffers.
 Add the property with a value of "NONE" to disable the automatic inference of buffers on the input or output buffers, which is the default behavior of Vivado synthesis.
-It can be set in the RTL and the XDC.
+This attribute is only supported, and can only be set, in the RTL.